Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 - Increased frequency of urination

-- Need to wake up at night for voiding
+- Need to wake up at night to void

 - Heaviness above the pubic region

-Various herbs with healing properties for UTI are known.
-Some of these act by reducing the bacteria that cause UTI, some by boosting the immune system and some others by soothing the urinary bladder.
+Various herbs with healing properties for UTIs are known.
+Some of these act by reducing the bacteria that cause UTIs, some by boosting the immune system, and some others by soothing the urinary bladder.
 However, none of these herbs is a substitute for antibiotics prescribed by your doctor.

 Uva Ursi (Acrostaphylos Uva Ursi)

 Uva ursi (Bearberry) leaf is one of the most commonly used herbs in modern herbal medicine.
 It is approved by the German Commission-E for the treatment of inflammatory conditions of the urinary tract.
 It is widely used in the treatment of uncomplicated and recurrent UTIs and when antibiotics are not deemed essential.

 Its anti-inflammatory activity is enhanced when used with anti-inflammatory medicines such as prednisone, dexamethasone or indomethacin.